4lac1vica/ReadHumidity/README.md

-## Read Humidity and Temperature using Basys 3 and DHT11 Sensor
+## Reading Humidity and Temperature using Basys 3 and DHT11 Sensor

 ## RO